sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 ## Animation and visualization

 Frameworks and libraries to help you really move your users.
 Some may depend on JavaScript, but all of them use CSS.
+See also [CSS Animation Tools, Frameworks & Tutorials](https://speckyboy.com/css-animation/).

 ### Complex